JeffAMcGee/www/content/mvc-frameworks.md

-Title: Picking Libraries in Javascript
+Title: Picking MVC Frameworks in Javascript
 Category: General
 Date: 2013-5-2

-This is a rant about the state of libraries in Javascript.
-I recently built a [small project](|filename|./ko-sock-demo.md).) in Node.js that shared JavaScript code between the server and the browser.
-One of the first steps was to pick the frontend framework There were two things I was looking for: the ability to reuse code between the client and the server and automatically updating views.
+Lately, I've been looking into using Javascript for both client and server-side web development.
 Starting a project in Node.js today feels a lot like reading a Choose-Your-Own-Adventure book&mdash;every few minutes you have to choose between a few options, and it's not obvious which one is the optimal.